G4CI responds to the Wagstaff and Reform 25 Final Report:

 Statement on the dangers of gymnastics

 The pressure placed on funded athletes to perform at major championships can be extreme.
-While many athletes experience mental health issues as a direct result of the environments they train and work in, what Simone Biles’ decision not to compete in the all-around competition at Tokyo shows us is that gymnastics is different.
+What Simone Biles’ decision not to compete in the all-around competition at Tokyo shows us is that gymnastics is different.

-‘I never questioned the need for skimpy leotards’: a reflection on the sexualisation of Women’s Gymnastics
+‘I never questioned the need for skimpy leotards’

-With the issue of competition uniform high on the radar for those in the gymnastics world following Sarah Voss’ strong stand at the European Championships, Bunny Ladd reflects on her experiences with sexualisation and body image growing up in the sport.
+With the issue of competition uniform high on the radar following Sarah Voss’ strong stand at the European Championships, Bunny Ladd reflects on her experiences with sexualisation and body image growing up in the sport.

 Change the Routine: Understanding the AHRC Report